fizxxr/KeyOvr/README.md

 ### Why does KeyOvr only support macOS 14 and later?

-KeyOvr uses system APIs that are only available for macOS 14 or more.
+KeyOvr uses system APIs that are only available for macOS 14 or later.

 ## License